dhconnelly/dhcdev/pages/ml-notes.md

 material made it possible for me to understand what kind of approaches we use and why and their tradeoffs, identify the largest ML engineering challenges we're facing, and have reasonable conversations with the team members about their work and its difficulty and impact.
-It also made it possible to reframe my previous work on a production ML system at Google in 2015-2016 into modern language and concepts.
+It also helped me to understand and apply my (existing but very outdated) ML knowledge and experience in terms of the modern ecosystem.

 My next step is to dig further into Deep Learning and building stuff.
 I'll make a new post about that :)